Find Affordable College Courses

 Waco, TX

-With a ranking of #9, Baylor University did quite well on this year’s most popular schools for geological and earth sciences students working on their doctor’s degree.
-Located in the city of Waco, Baylor is a private not-for-profit school with a fairly large student population.
+Baylor University ranked #9 on this year’s Most Popular Geological & Earth Sciences Doctor’s Degree Schools in the Southwest Region list.
+Located in the midsize city of Waco, Baylor is a private not-for-profit college with a fairly large student population.

 Women make up 40% of the geology majors at the school.

-Southern Methodist University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a doctor’s degree.
-It came in at #10 on the list.
-Located in the suburb of Dallas, SMU is a private not-for-profit college with a large student population.
+Southern Methodist University came in at #10 in this year’s edition of the Most Popular Geological & Earth Sciences Doctor’s Degree Schools in the Southwest Region ranking.
+Located in the large suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.

 Of the 4 students majoring in geology at SMU, 50% are male and 50% are female.